Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 * **Navigation**

-  *  At the top of each the navigation menu allows the user to quickly and conveniently access the information they need, like 'Home page', 'photos' and 'Contact'.
+  *  At the top of each the navigation menu allows the user to quickly and conveniently access the information they need, like 'Home page', 'photos', and 'Contact'.

   * The navigation options are clear and simple to use by hovering over that part of the page underlined border will be displayed on the page that the user currenlty on.